 - Place the pork tenderloin on the grill, and grill covered for a total of 16 to 20 minutes, turning halfway through the grilling time.

-- Pour the excess marinade from the bag into a small sauce pan, and add the remaining sauce ingredients--white wine, 1 tablespoon soy sauce and orange juice.
+- Make the sauce: Pour the excess marinade from the bag into a small sauce pan, and add the remaining sauce ingredients–white wine, 1 tablespoon soy sauce and orange juice.
 Bring to a boil, then reduce to a gentle boil for 10 minutes, stirring occasionally.
 Keep warm as the pork finishes cooking.